 How To Connect PostgreSQL To Power BI?

-The most straightforward method of connecting PostgreSQL to Power BI is to click on ‘Get Data’ on the Power BI home page and pick a source.
-Unfortunately, when you try this, you will likely encounter an error informing you that the connector will need additional components.
+The most straightforward method of connecting PostgreSQL to Power BI is to click “Get Data” on the Power BI home page and select a source.
+Unfortunately, when you attempt this, you will likely encounter an error informing you that the connector requires additional components.
+But, don’t worry, in this blog we are going to show you 2 easy methods on how you can connect your PostgreSQL to Power BI.

-Let us look at some of the most popular methods to connect the PostgreSQL database to Power BI.
+Now, let us look at some of the most popular methods to connect the PostgreSQL database to Power BI.

 Method 2: Using An ODBC Connection for PostgreSQL to Power BI